NL33/memory-test-app/README.md

 $ tns run ios --bundle --env.uglify --env.aot

-With that, I opened up the xcode project on xcode, plugged in a device (iPhone or iPad), ran the app, and observed memory use through xcode.
+With that, I opened up the xcode project on xcode, plugged in a device (iPhone or iPad), ran the app by htting the xcode play button, and observed memory use through xcode.

 To build up resources, when the app is running on device: